-In consideration of the faithful performance and observance of the conditions and reservations hereinafter specified, the right is hereby granted to Grantee, to erect, maintain, and operate cable television transmission and distribution facilities and additions thereto in, under, over, across and upon the streets, lanes, avenues, sidewalks, alleys, bridges, and other public places in the Grantor Community, and subsequent additions thereto, for the purpose of transmission and distribution of audio and visual impulses, data and communications, and television energy and for any other lawful purpose specifically authorized under this Agreement in accordance with the laws and regulations of the Grantor for the period of fifteen (15) years from the date of the approval of this Agreement by the Public Service Commission.
-Grantee may renew this Agreement in accordance with regulations of the Public Service Commission.
-The office or officer of the Grantor responsible for continuing administration of the franchise is the Board or its designated representative.
+In consideration of the faithful performance and observance of the conditions and reservations hereinafter specified, the right is hereby granted to Grantee, to erect, maintain, and operate video transmission and distribution facilities and additions thereto in, under, over, across and upon the streets, lanes, avenues, sidewalks, alleys, bridges, and other public places in the Town, and subsequent additions thereto, for the purpose of transmission and distribution of audio and visual impulses, data and communications, and television energy and for any other lawful purpose specifically authorized under this Agreement in accordance with the laws and regulations of the Grantor for the period of fifteen (15) years from the date of the approval of this Agreement by the Public Service Commission.
+Grantee may renew this Agreement for an additional five (5) years in accordance with regulations of the Public Service Commission.
+The office or officer of the Grantor responsible for continuing administration of this Agreement is the Town Board or its designated representative.